claregoult/portfolio/_posts/2017-12-23-value-of-logo.markdown

 ---
 layout: post
 title:  What is the value of a logo?
-seotitle: Contact | Clare Goult | Branding &amp; Web Designer
+seotitle: A logo's value | Clare Goult | Branding &amp; Web Designer
 twitterimg: /assets/img/twitter/blog-large.jpg
 author: Clare
 meta: What makes a logo valuable?
+Does expensive mean it's better?
+Let's find out!
+description: What makes a logo valuable?
+Does expensive mean it's better?
+Let's find out!
 date:   2017-12-23 09:11:03
 categories: logos
 ---